metaphorz/MP-v-diffusion-images512x512/README.md

 Text prompts not tested but can be used.
 See the CFG Sampling below

 This notebook creates a "multiparam-v-diffusion-pytorch" directory within Google Drive.

+# Versions
+1.0 Initial release with items 1-6 above
+1.01 a.
+Added check for # images for collage and collage image border size option
+     b. added some extra information in README.md

 # v-diffusion-pytorch